Automattic/page-optimize/readme.txt

 = 0.4.4 =
 * Don't queue the cache cleaning WP Cron job if we aren't caching.
 * Cleanup cache if we turned caching off or directory changed.

+= 0.4.3 =
+* gzip in PHP slows stuff down a bit.
+Simply don't do this.
+Any web server can handle this better.
+* also remove the output buffering, no need for that anymore
+* CSS Minification can sometimes slow things down significantly.
+Add constant to enable/disable.

+= 0.4.2 =
+* Initial release.
+No changes yet. :)